-- within one month after the release of annual or half yearly results; - within the period of one month after the issue of a prospectus; or - any other period as the Board may decide.
+- within the period of six weeks after the release of annual or half yearly results; - within the period of six weeks after the issue of a prospectus; - within the period of six weeks commencing one day after the holding of the Annual General Meeting of the Company; and - any other period as the Board may decide.

 Dealings are generally not permitted outside the above periods, unless exceptional circumstances exist and approval to deal in these circumstances has been given.
 Dealings in the Company's securities on a short-term basis are also prohibited.
+Short term trading includes buying and selling securities on market within a 6-month period.